florence26/Speech_Assistant/README.md

-# Speech_Assistant
-Speech Assistant powered by ChatGPT
+# Speech Assistant powered by GPT 3.5